-Grief vs. Depression
+Grief vs. Depression in Seniors

 As we age, we experience losses of different types.
 Whether it is a loss of independence, career, mobility, health, or a loved one, loss is painful.

 Distinguishing between grief and clinical depression isn’t easy because they share many of the same symptoms.
 There are ways, however, to tell the difference.

 Grief is a roller coaster of a variety of emotions and a mix of good and bad days.
 There are moments of pleasure or happiness.
 With depression, the feelings of emptiness and despair are constant.

-Symptoms of Depression
+Symptoms of Depression in Seniors

 Other sleep disturbances, including difficulty falling asleep or staying asleep, oversleeping, or daytime sleepiness are symptoms also of depression.